docling-project/community/README.md

 ## Introduction

 The mission of Docling is mplify document processing, to parse diverse formats — including advanced PDF understanding — and to help provide seamless integrations with the gen AI ecosystem.
+It is hosted as [incubation project](https://lfaidata.foundation/projects/) in [LF AI & Data Foundation](https://lfaidata.foundation/).

 ## Docling authors
 Docling is an open source project with an active development community.
 The project was started